projectcapsule/capsule/README.md

 Take control of the resources consumed by users while preventing them to overtake.

 ## Native Experience
-Provide multi-tenancy with a native Kubernetes experience without introducing additional management layers, plugins, or customised binaries.
+Provide multi-tenancy with a native Kubernetes experience without introducing additional management layers, plugins, or customized binaries.

 ## GitOps ready
 Capsule is completely declarative and GitOps ready.